MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-27-james-gayvert.md

 ## Application: $$ {}^2\Pi_g  $$ resonance of $$ N_2^- $$
-Our results for EOM-CCSD and CAP-XMS-CASPT2 are in good agreement with previous theoretical and experimental results for this system, clearly demonstrating the potential of the OpenCAP approach for studying resonances.
-We note that our results for CAP-EOM-CCSD were obtained at a fraction of the computational cost as those obtained in Reference 6, as the original CAP-EOM-CCSD implementation in Q-Chem requires a unique electronic structure calculation for each $$ \eta $$ value.
+Our results for EOM-CCSD and CAP-XMS-CASPT2 are in agreement with previous theoretical and experimental results for this system, clearly demonstrating the potential of the OpenCAP approach for studying resonances.
+We note that our results for CAP-EOM-CCSD were obtained at a fraction of the computational cost as those reported by Zuev et al.<sup>6</sup>, as the original CAP-EOM-CCSD implementation in Q-Chem requires a unique electronic structure calculation for each $$ \eta $$ value.

 $$